 1/2 tps L-Ascorbic Powder

 4 tps distilled water

 1 tps L-Ascorbic Powder

 1) Mix the powder and water together until dissolved (this can take a few minutes, keep stirring!)
 Easiest way to do this is in a small pouring jug

 4) Store in a dark place and make sure the lid is airtight.
 This should last around 3 days (it’s important to make it in small doses like this to ensure potency)

 Apply after you cleanse every night and follow with your normal moisturizer.
 Easiest way is with your fingertips or cotton pads.

-In summary, Vitamin C is a powerful anti aging ingredient that can reduce wrinkles, tighten and make your skin healthier overall.
+Vitamin C is a powerful anti aging ingredient that can reduce wrinkles, tighten your skin, and make it healthier overall.